episerver/Foundation-docs/Foundation.Cms/Block Types/Container block.md

 # Container Block
-"Allow to style individual blocks, as well as groups of blocks."
+"Allows to style individual blocks, as well as groups of blocks."

 ![Container Block](Screenshots/Container%20Block%20-%20icon.png)